 Deemed Summer and Winter Demand Savings—Example

-Example: A residential customer in Abilene (zip code 79601) installs a 5 kWdc fixed array comprised of standard crystalline silicon modules on their rooftop with a tilt of 15 degrees and an azimuth of 200 degrees.
+Example: A residential customer at 555 Walnut Street, Abilene, TX 79601 installs a 5 kWdc fixed array of standard crystalline silicon modules on their roof with a tilt of 15 degrees and an azimuth of 200 degrees.

 Step 1.
 Determine the appropriate weather zone.
-Geographic coordinates for this system (32.43°N, 99.68°W) were derived when determining the annual energy savings (kWh).
-See Figure 14.
+Geographic coordinates for this system (32.45°N, 99.74°W from Figure 12) were derived when determining the annual energy savings (kWh).

-Figure 14.
-PVWatts® Output Showing Geographic Coordinates.